-Social insurance in Austria
+Statutory Social insurance in Austria

 The Federation of Social Insurances ("Dachverband der Sozialversicherungsträger") is the umbrella organization of Austria's statutory health, accident and pension insurance institutions.
 The following five statutory social insurance institutions belong to it: Österreichische Gesundheitskasse (ÖGK), Versicherungsanstalt öffentlich Bediensteter, Eisenbahn und Bergbau (BVAEB), Sozialversicherungsanstalt der Selbständigen (SVS), Pensionsversicherungsanstalt (PVA) and Allgemeine Unfallversicherungsanstalt (AUVA).
+Unemployment insurance is also considered part of Austria's broader social insurance system, although it is not administered by the five statutory social insurance institutions but by the Public Employment Service (AMS) under state administration.

 Health insurance

-In Austria, social health insurance is not freely selectable.
+In Austria, individuals cannot freely choose their social health insurance provider.
 The social health insurance institution responsible for employees depends on their occupation.
 The majority of employees are insured with ÖGK.
-However, the responsible health insurance instutution for employees of universities according to the Universities Act 2002 (Universitätsgesetz 2002), for example, is BVAEB.
-But there are also cases in which employees are not subject to Austrian social security.
+However, the responsible health insurance institution for employees of universities according to the Universities Act 2002 (Universitätsgesetz 2002), for example, is BVAEB

 e-card